ayinfly/cse151milestone2/README.md

     * df.info() revealed that most features in our dataset contained objects (strings) instead of numeric values
     * pd.describe() revealed that approximately 27% of our dataset had missing values
     * Creating a correlation heatmap using df.corr() and sns.heatmap() revealed that:
-        * ‘Average Grade Expected’ is very strongly correlated (positively) with “Average Grade Received”
+        * `Average Grade Expected` is very strongly correlated (positively) with `Average Grade Received`
-        * “Study hours per week” is moderately negatively correlated with  ‘Average Grade Expected and  “Average Grade Received”
+        * `Study hours per week` is moderately negatively correlated with  `Average Grade Expected` and  `Average Grade Received`
-        * “Percentage Recommended Class” and “Percentage Recommended Professor” is moderately positively correlated with ‘Average Grade Expected and  “Average Grade Received”
+        * `Percentage Recommended Class` and `Percentage Recommended Professor` is moderately positively correlated with `Average Grade Expected` and  `Average Grade Received`
-        * Total enrolled in course was weakly negatively correlated with “Average Grade Received”
+        * Total enrolled in course was weakly negatively correlated with `Average Grade Received`
+    * Plotting the distribution of the values using hist() revealed the data was largely skewed in one direction for most features.

 * ## Pre-Processing:
     The following techniques were used to process the CAPEs dataset: